shresta4/text-interpreter/README.md

 2. SerpAPI to obtain json of word/definition/questions/links for each keyword
 3. Flask, HTML/Css

+To run locally, clone the repo.
+Run the command '''export FLASK_APP=hello.py''' and '''flask run'''.

 #### Contributors
 Shresta Bangaru and Elena Zheng